Alison Roman Facing Backlash For Offensive ‘Chola’ Halloween Costume

 The controversy surrounding Alison Roman continues after photos of the New York Times cookery author wearing an offensive Halloween costume surfaced.
 As Page Six reports, photos of the 34-year-old writer emerged showing her wearing a white tank top, large hoop earrings, a fake tattoo across her chest, and bright blue eye makeup.

-Roman was recently called out for being racially insensitive after she criticized both Chrissy Teigen and Marie Kondo – both women of Asian descent – for their business practices, as The Inquisitr previously reported.
+Roman was recently called out for being racially insensitive after she criticized both Chrissy Teigen and Marie Kondo — both women of Asian descent — for their business practices, as The Inquisitr previously reported.
 Roman blasted the two, saying that Teigen used a team to create a content farm and was using her name to sell cooking supplies at Target.
-Kondo, too, she claims had sold out to sell goods to the public.
+Kondo, too, she claims, had sold out to peddle goods to the public.

 “Like, what Chrissy Teigen has done is so crazy to me.
 She had a successful cookbook.
 And then it was like: Boom, line at Target.
 Boom, now she has an Instagram page that has over a million followers where it’s just, like, people running a content farm for her.
 That horrifies me and it’s not something that I ever want to do.
-I don’t aspire to that,” she told New Consumer.
+I don’t aspire to that,” Roman told New Consumer.

 In the wake of the backlash, she was accused of being xenophobic.